Ownfos/cpp-tips/README.md

     // Use this in case you have to create several variables of similar intent
     // such as desc1, desc2, result1, result2, ...
     // But don't forget that avoiding this situation by giving them
-    // distinguishable and meaningful names is the best option.
+    // distinguishable and meaningful names are the best option.
     {
         int result = someComplexFunction();
         // Handle result...